Free Shipping on all orders over $5 in the U.S.

 4. Product labeling: Many jurisdictions require cannabis products to display THC concentration on their labels.
 These labels typically provide the percentage or milligram content of THC, allowing consumers to compare and choose products based on their preferences and tolerance levels.

-5. Potency testing: All cannabis products are generally tested to decide the levels of cannabinoids in them.
+5. Potency testing: All cannabis products are generally tested to determine their levels of cannabinoids.
 These tests help ensure accuracy and consistency, providing consumers with reliable information to make informed choices.

 It is important to note that high amounts of this cannabinoid can increase the risk of adverse effects, especially for those with low tolerance.
 Beginners are advised to start with lower-concentration products and gradually adjust their dosage based on personal tolerance and desired effects.